abhishek2715/abhishek2715/README.md

 ### Hi there 👋
 Constantly learning and evolving myself in the Data Science and Machine Learning field.
 I like to play games, therefore chose to switch to the technical field all the way from a commerce background.

+- 🔭 I’m currently working on Transfer of Data through MQTT Protocol using Python and AWS
+- 🌱 I’m currently learning Machine Learning
+- 👯 I’m looking to collaborate on Machine Learning Projects
+- 🤔 I’m looking for help with opportunities
+- 💬 Ask me about SQL and Excel questions
+- 📫 How to reach me: linkedin.com/abhishek-bhardwaj27a
+- 😄 Pronouns: Data Analyst
+- ⚡ Fun fact: I love playing games, have interest in unusual facts, and also into fitness and sports.

 ## EDUCATION

 ### Data Science Bootcamp, Jovian (Oct 2022 - Ongoing)